-Sanzida Matin is an emerging social worker graduated (Bachelor of Social Work Honours) under the College of Education, Psychology, and Social Work, Flinders University.
-This research project is part of the social work Honours program 2020 and guided by the number of supervisors who are experts in this area.
+Sanzida Matin is an emerging social worker who graduated (Bachelor of Social Work Honours) under the College of Education, Psychology, and Social Work, Flinders University.
+This research project is part of the social work Honours program 2020 and is guided by the number of supervisors, experts in this area.
 Recent health placement has also allowed her to grow experience and a clear understanding in providing social work intervention to diverse consumers in hospital settings.

 Personable and astute personality with proven time-management and collaborative skills developed through placements, training, research, and volunteer engagement.
 Enthusiastic in social work practice and eager to contribute to team success through hard work, attention to detail and excellent organisational skills.
 Determined to learn, grow and excel in social work practice.
 Sanzida finds it incredibly motivating to use her analytic skills to advance research.

 Dr. Michelle Jones Senior Lecturer, Social Work Social Work Innovation Research Living Space (SWIRL) College of Education, Psychology and Social Work Flinders University, South Australia.